All Episodes

 A mass shooting sent a teenager and four adults to the hospital.

-One of those two boys shot was able to make it to the back of a barber shop before collapsing on the ground.
+One of those two boys shot was able to make it to the back of a barbershop before collapsing on the ground.

-And he was laid out on the gate.
+Went back there to take my break, and he was laid out on the gate.

 They chased him down.

-Investigators tell us two boys, ages 12 and 15, got into a fight with multiple people.
+Investigators tell us two boys ages 12 and 15 got into a fight with multiple people.

-One of them, police say pulled out a gun and shot the 12-year-old in his chest and the 15-year-old in his hip.
+One of them, police say, pulled out a gun and shot the 12-year-old in his chest and the 15-year-old in his hip.

-At least 54 people were shot, and seven were killed over the Labor Day holiday weekend.
+At least 54 people were shot and seven were killed over the Labor Day holiday weekend.

 Now, the violence comes as President Trump threatens to deploy the National Guard to Chicago to crack down on crime.

-Over the long weekend, Chicago police opened up more than 30 shooting investigations, and as you said, eight people were killed.
+Over the long weekend, Chicago police opened up more than 30 shooting investigations.

-Dorbrow cameras captured the eruption of gunfire.
+Doorbell cameras captured the eruption of gunfire.

 Sounds like a typical fun weekend in Chicago, doesn't it?

-Here is their dopey mayor, Brandon Johnson saying, no federal troops in the city of Chicago.
+Here is their dopey mayor, Brandon Johnson, saying no federal troops in the city of Chicago.

-We're gonna defend our democracy.
+We're going to defend our democracy.

 No federal troops in the city of Chicago.